Legionella Awareness: Hot & Cold Water & Evaporative Cooling – LCA9001

 Who Should Attend?

 This training course is ideal for candidates who require an introduction to Legionnaires’ disease and matters concerning the control of legionella bacteria in hot and cold water services, cooling towers and other evaporative cooling systems in accordance the HSE’s ACOP L8.
+The course also qualifies for 7 hours CPD in all associated subjects and this is recorded on the Certificate of Attainment issued following successful completion of the course.

 Typical candidates will be health and safety managers, building owners, facilities managers, operators of cooling towers, maintenance and engineering contractors, and those with responsibility for the safe storage of water and safe operation of such water systems including cooling towers.